-On SGI Altix systems running SGI ProPack for Linux, CXFS supports either an administration node (containing the complete set of CXFS cluster services and the cluster database) or a client-only node.
+On SGI ProPack for Linux nodes, CXFS supports either an administration node containing the cluster administration daemons (fs2d, crsd, cad, and cmond), the CXFS control daemon (clconfd), and the cluster database or a client-only node containing the cxfs_client daemon.
 The software you install on a node determines the node type.